manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

 With Desktop class, you can install Oracle Database in few steps with basic configuration.

-In this task, you will select *Desktop class* to install the database software and create a starter database, *orcl*, in Oracle home 1.
+In this task, you will select *Desktop class* to install the database software and create a database, *orcl*, in Oracle home 1.

 1. The Configuration Option window opens with the default option **Create and configure a single instance database** selected.
-This option helps you create a starter database.
+This option helps you create a database.

     ![Create a single instance database](./../intro-install/images/db23c-common-001-create-db.png " ")

     > **Note:** The *Set Up Software Only* option installs only the database software but does not create any database.
 You can create a container database later with Oracle DBCA.
 For this lab, do not select this option.

     Click **Next**.